 Granny’s Dancing on the Table, from Swedish writer/director Hanna Sköld, is a tale of two women told with two styles, live-action for Eini’s story and stop motion animation for Granny.
 The effect between the two is sometimes jarring and sometimes relieving—the animation provides a separation between the horror and the individuals involved—but provides an overall unsatisfying disjunction.
 One or the other might have been a sufficient story, but the two together distract more than they add.

 FIRE AT SEA (FUOCOAMMARE)

 Fire at Sea is all of that and more.
 It is enjoyable.
 Contrasting the plight of African migrants trying to cross the Mediterranean to safety with the daily lives of the inhabitants of the Sicilian island, Lampedusa, director Gianfranco Rosi composes a magnificent look at human life.
 As if one of Wender’s angels descended to observe as closely as possible, Rosi presents his observations without commentary or context.
-Just the lives of these people, these struggles they face, these horrors they overcome and, in the case of Samuele Pucillo, the small moments that make it all worthwhile.
+Just the lives of these people, the struggles they face, the horrors they overcome, and, in the case of Samuele Pucillo, the small moments that make it all worthwhile.